Avanade/Beef/samples/MyEf.Hr/docs/Service-Bus-Subscribe.md

 ## Create Azure Function project

 From Visual Studio, add a new Project named `MyEf.Hr.Security.Subscriptions` (within the existing `MyEf.Hr` solution) leveraging the _Azure Functions_ project template.
-On the additional information page of the wizard, enter the following, then _Create_.
+On the additional information page of the wizard, enter the following, then _Create_ for the new `SecuritySubscriberFunction` function.

 Property | Value
 -|-
-Functions worker | `.NET 6.0 (Long Term Support)` Function | `SecuritySubscriberFunction`
-Connection string setting name | `ServiceBusConnectionString` Queue name | `%ServiceBusQueueName%`
+Functions worker | `.NET 6.0 (Long Term Support)` Connection string setting name | `ServiceBusConnectionString` Queue name | `%ServiceBusQueueName%`